Dark-Peace/network-attacks/README.md

 # Network Attacks

-By Robin-Gilles Becker (521513) and Aguililla Klein Esteban (ULBID:514341, NOMA:31862301)
+By Robin-Gilles Becker (NOMA:70552301 ULBID:521513) and Aguililla Klein Esteban (ULBID:514341, NOMA:31862301)

 # Attacks

-Attack scripts can be run using the command
+Attack scripts can be run from a host using the command
 ```sh
 [host] python attacks/[script.py]
 ```